paulinavonstackelberg/ValidatingMIRegularized/README.md

 # How to validate regularized regression models on incomplete data

 This repository contains all files needed to replicate the simulation study results presented in *"How to validate regularized regression models on incomplete data"*.
-This project served as my MSc thesis, and was completed at the Methodology & Statistics department at Utrecht University.
+This project served as my MSc thesis, and was completed at the Methodology & Statistics department at Utrecht University, Netherlands.

 ## Abstract